Choy Li Fut: Weapons

-One weapon that is exclusive to Choy Li Fut is the Nine-Dragon Trident created by the founder, Chan Heung.
-This weapon was designed to shred any part of the opponent with which it might come into contact.
+Nine-Dragon Trident is an exclusively Choy Li Fut weapon created by the Chan, which was designed to shred any part of the opponent with which it might come into contact.
 The many hooks and blades can seize an opponent's weapon and, with one twist, rip it from his hands.
-The Nine-Dragon Trident (Gau Lung Dai Chah, 九龍大叉) is known as the "King" of all weapons.
+The Nine-Dragon Trident (九龍大叉) is known as the "King" of all weapons.